Blog Subscription via Follow.it

 Image Credit: ARCA

 Shortly following the Spanish announcement, the bulk of the reporting by mainstream media covered this investigation by simply regurgitating the Spanish government's official press release.
-ARCA, being a research-based organisation which specifically examines (and sometimes reports on) forensic crimes that have an impact on art and artefacts, opted to provide more detail, both about the object itself and its first seller, while also ensuring that in doing so we haven't compromised the work of international police forces.
+ARCA, being a research-based organisation which specifically examines (and sometimes reports on) forensic crimes that impact art and artefacts, opted to provide more detail.
+To do so we discussed both the object itself and named its first seller, while also ensuring that in doing so we haven't compromised the work of international police forces.

 Too frequently, trafficked artefact reporting becomes routinely formulaic, giving readers cursory information on an object's country of origin, value, age, and the names of involved agencies responsible for that object's recovery.
-In these, the artefacts themselves take second stage, reduced to photo opportunities, frequently overshadowed by fancy diplomatic handshakes, whereas the story of the piece itself, its trafficking journey, its good faith and bad faith handlers and its place in history are left with only vague assumptions.
-Much in the same way, archaeologists and art historians lament the loss of context when an artefact is extracted from its find spot during a clandestine excavation.
+In this type of reportage, the artefacts themselves take second stage, often reduced to photo opportunities, where they are frequently overshadowed by fancy diplomatic handshakes.
+Whereas the story of the piece itself, its trafficking journey, its good faith and bad faith handlers and its place in history are often unconsidered, or left to vague statements and assumptions, much in the same way, archaeologists and art historians lament the loss of context when an artefact is extracted from its find spot and the object's history is lost during a clandestine excavation.

 Basic shapes of block statues

-Likewise, when describing this partial 18th Dynasty Egyptian block statue most of the news articles reduced the artefact to its period of creation, i.e.m "a stolen Egyptian sculpture dated from 1450 BCE" or speaking to its rudimentary aesthetic characteristics i.e., "an Egyptian head".
-Smuggled clandestinely, often over great distances and through multiple transit countries, by the time antiquities such as this one arrive on the ancient art market to be displayed in glittering European art galleries and art fairs, they are often no longer intact.
+Likewise, when describing this partial 18th Dynasty Egyptian block statue most of the published news articles reduced the artefact to its period of creation, i.e., "a stolen Egyptian sculpture dated from 1450 BCE" or spoke to its rudimentary aesthetic characteristic, referring to the piece as simply as "an Egyptian head".
+Smuggled clandestinely, often over great distances and hidden in shipments through multiple transit countries, by the time such looted antiquities appear on the ancient art market, where they are displayed in glittering European art galleries and art fairs, the pieces are no longer intact.

 In this case, the less informed buyer, might appreciate this sculpture's beautiful depiction of the head of an Egyptian male.
-I, on the other hand, saw its remains as evidence of a crime scene, knowing that the now anonymous severed head, had likely been hacked off or deliberately broken at the shoulders, leaving this once complete representation of a man, absent his body.
+I, on the other hand, see its decapitated form as evidence of a crime scene.
+I question whether or not this anonymous severed head, had likely been hacked off its body, or deliberately broken at the shoulders for ease of transport and smuggling, knowing that unfortunately this once complete representation of a man, is now absent the rest of his body.

-During Egypt's Eighteenth Dynasty, the artisan who sculpted this black-granite representation of a once-living human would have worked the hard stone with care and precision, respectfully expressing the belief that the deceased person's Ka, his eternal life force, once separated from his earthly body at death, would be able to travel between the worlds of the living and the dead, finding his eternal home inside this single memorial block statue created expressly for him.
-Carved to represent the likeness of the deceased and placed inside a sanctuary, had this head remained with the rest of its body, we might also have learned, through its inscriptions, the name of the esteemed person this sculptor sought to portray when creating this artwork.
+During Egypt's Eighteenth Dynasty, the artisan who sculpted this black-granite representation of a once-living human would have worked the hard stone with care and precision.
+The focus of his efforts would have been to respectfully express the belief that the deceased person's Ka, his eternal life force, when separated from his earthly body at death, would be travelling between the worlds of the living and the dead and would need to find his eternal home inside this single memorial block statue, created expressly for this purpose.
+Carved to represent the likeness of the deceased and placed inside a sanctuary, had this head remained with the rest of its body, we might also have learned, through inscriptions, the name of the esteemed person the sculptor sought to portray when he had creating this memorial artwork.

 But why the need for a second article?

-Art News journalist Karen Ho, doing her best to be report the news and to remain impartial to the contentious subject wrote:
+Art News journalist Karen Ho, doing her best to report the news and remain impartial to the contentious subject, wrote:

 ...the Association for Research into Crimes Against Art, has claimed in a blog post that the individual in question is Jaume Bagot Peix, operator of the J. Bagot Arqueología gallery in Barcelona, Spain.

-Art lawyer Justine Philippart, when pointed to the ARCA blog article, stated on Linkedin:
+Art lawyer Justine Philippart, when pointed to ARCA's original blog article, stated on LinkedIn:

 This article is fake news.
 Nothing is true.
 Thus, for example, Mr. Bagot was not arrested.